tinyblockchain/420-farm-token/README.md

 ## Staking
 Staking Tokens will grow your farms, earn progressive Rewards during the different
 stages:
-- Seedling (2-3 weeks)
+- Seedling (2-3 weeks) 75% Rewards
-- Vegetative (3-5 weeks)
+- Vegetative (3-5 weeks) 80% Rewards
-- Flowering (5-11 weeks)
+- Flowering (5-11 weeks) 90% Rewards

-Harvest new NFTs by staking LP token from Uniswap-v2 to earn max Rewards.
+Harvest new NFTs by staking LP token from Uniswap-v2 to earn 100% Rewards.
 Rewards are linked to NFTs and claimable by owner of NFTs.

 ### Contract Requirements
 Support MetaMask, if possible WalletConnect